Bart Starr Dead, Green Bay Packers Legend Passed Away At 85

 — Green Bay Packers (@packers) May 26, 2019

-Those who knew Bart Starr personally will remember him as a football legend as millions around the world will, but to them, he was something more.
+Those who knew Bart Starr personally will remember him as a football legend, as millions around the world will, but to them, he was something more.
 There are countless stories of Starr’s kindness and compassion for others which was reflected in his family’s statement on his passing.

 “While he may always be best known for his success as the Packers quarterback for 16 years, his true legacy will always be the respectful manner in which he treated every person he met, his humble demeanor, and his generous spirit.”

-When someone looks at the stat books from the past, it’s hard to ever find much better than Bart Starr.
-He actually had numbers which would be comparable with many of the NFL stars of today even without the advancements that football has seen since he last played.
+When someone looks at the stat books from the past, it’s hard to find much better than Bart Starr.
+He had numbers which would be comparable with many of the NFL stars of today, even without the advancements that football has seen since he last played.

 A two-time Super Bowl Champion and MVP, Starr was also a five-time NFL champion and a four-time Pro Bowl selection.
 He finished his playing career with 24,718 yards and 152 touchdowns with a passer rating of 80.5.

-In 1972, he took a job as the quarterbacks coach of the Green Bay Packers which was just one year removed from his playing days.
+In 1972, he took a job as the quarterback coach of the Green Bay Packers, which was just one year removed from his playing days.
 In 1975, he took over the head coaching position and kept it until 1983.